ecavallo/equivariant-cartesian/CONTENTS.md

   * `fibration.realignment`:

     Proves that a fibration structure can be realigned along a cofibration.

-  * `fibration.extension`:

-    Proves that fibration structures can be extended along generating trivial cofibrations.

 * `type-formers`: Defines the interpretation of various type formers in the fibration model.